web3masons/MetaSwap/README.md

 See the `swap` function in Metaswap.sol to see specifics on how this metatransaction is crafted.

 At this point, the `taker` knows that if the `preImage` is revealed, it can be published along with the `maker`s metatransaction to claim this side of the swap.
-So how can the `taker` be convinced to reveal the `preImage`?
+So how can `taker` convince the `maker` to reveal the `preImage`?

 - In the case of Lightning, The `maker` provides a Lightning Invoice that will reveal the `preImage` upon payment (he generates an invoice and uses the same `preImageHash`).
 - In the case of an EVM chain, the `taker`, who has also deposited into MetaSwap.sol, signs a metatransaction with the other side of the swap using the _same_ `preImageHash` as the `maker`, knowing that the `maker` will reveal it on-chain to claim their side of the swap.

-This is the basic idea of MetaTransactions; it's pretty similar to submarine swaps.
+This is the basic idea of MetaSwap; it's pretty similar to submarine swaps, but with metatransactions.

 ### Punishment for cheating